markspan/BigFive-Opensesame/README.md

 ## Description of Measure:
 44-item inventory that measures an individual on the Big Five Factors (dimensions) of personality (Goldberg, 1993).
 Each of the factors is then further divided into personality facets.
-The Big Five Factors are (chart recreated from John & Srivastava, 1999):